RINEARN/exevalator/java/README.md

 You can create functions by implementing the "Exevalator.FunctionInterface", allowing these functions to be used within expressions:

-	// Create a function available in expressions. class MyFunction implements Exevalator.FunctionInterface {
+	// Create a function available in expressions class MyFunction implements Exevalator.FunctionInterface {
 		@Override
 		public double invoke (double[] arguments) {